Employment-Based Immigrant Visas For Foreign Nationals

 Author: Jameel Manji, Founder, Manji Law, P.C.

-Employment-based immigrant visas allow certain foreign nationals to gain permanent residence in the United States based on their skills, education, and work experience.
+Employment-based immigrant visas allow certain foreign nationals to gain permanent residence in the United States.
 Learn more here.

 Book a Consultation

 We look forward to speaking with you.
 The first consultation fee is applied to the cost of your legal services.

 Manji Law is your complete immigration solution.
 If you are seeking assistance with the Atlanta Immigration Court, please give us a call.
 Manji Law can provide valuable insight, assistance, and a guiding hand to help you achieve your goals.

 What Are Employment-Based Immigrant Visas?

 If you are a foreigner looking for a job in the United States or have recently secured one, you will inevitably need to acquire an employed-based immigrant visa to ensure that you can legally live and work in the country.

 Technically, immigrant employment-based visas give those who apply a chance to be lawful permanent residents and receive a green card in the United States.